-- Your forecast: A severe thunderstorm watch ended shortly after 5:45 a.m., but there’s a 30 per cent chance of showers late this afternoon and a risk of a thunderstorm.
-The high today is 31 C, with a humidex of 29 and wind from the south at 40 km/h gusting to 60 this morning.
+- Your forecast: Mainly sunny this morning, then a mix of sun and cloud with a 60 per cent chance of showers or thunderstorms late this afternoon, a high of 29 C, humidex of 35 and wind from the south at 30 km/h gusting to 50 starting this afternoon.

 On this date